susanmaas/web-dev-starting-block/src/pages/becoming-a-self-taught-web-developer.md

 As self-taught web developers, we come from all kinds of backgrounds and experience levels.
 We have to do our own trailblazing, so sometimes we get lost.
 Here are 3 things I've found out so far my own rocky journey:

 ## 1. No course is enough ##
 Don't get me wrong - I love courses, and lots of them are truly awesome.
-But I think at the beggining I thought I could sit down, go through a course, and be a confident (if inexperienced) web developer at the end.
+But I think at the beginning I thought I could sit down, go through a course, and be a confident (if inexperienced) web developer at the end.

 But it doesn't work that way.